OpenDSA/OpenDSA/RST/en/Glossary.rst

       instances have equal probability of occurring, then average case must be calculated using a weighted average.

+   average seek time
+      Expected (average) time to perform a :term:`seek` operation on a :term:`disk drive`, assuming that the seek is between two randomly selected tracks.
+      This is one of two metrics commonly provided by disk drive vendors for disk drive performance, with the other being :term:`track-to-track seek time`.

    AVL Tree
       A variant implementation for the :term:`BST`, which differs from the standard BST in that it uses modified insert and remove